william-dandrea-study-software-courses/SI5-AL-SOA-selene-22-23-e/README.md

 - Laurie Fernandez
 - William D'Andrea

+##Documentation
+You can find our first delivery report in the documentation directory.

 ## How to create a new module in a microservice
 *You need to execute this commands in the source root of the microservice (exemple : in the repository life-support-service*